Application of optical squeezing to microresonator based optical sensors: Quantum noise

-$\gamma$ is the self-phase modulation factor (see {\it e.g.} Eq.\,(61) of Ref.\,\cite{balybin2020perspectives}), $k$ is the intracavity parametric excitation factor, $2\omega'$ is the frequency of the parametric excitation and $\phi$ is its phase.
+$\gamma$ is the self-phase modulation factor (see {\it e.g.} Eq.\,(61) of Ref.\,\cite{balybin2020perspectives}), $k$ is the intracavity parametric interaction factor, $2\omega'$ is the frequency of the parametric interaction and $\phi$ is its phase.
 The ``coupling terms'' describe the intracavity losses and the coupling of the probe mode with the input and output paths; see details in \eg Sec.\,III\,B of the review \cite{aspelmeyer2014cavity}.
+We model the output losses by the fictional beamsplitter with the power transmissivity $\eta$ \cite{leonhardt1995measuring, yuen1978quantum}.

-The corresponding Heisenberg-Langevin equation of motion is the following:
+The corresponding Heisenberg-Langevin equations of motion are the following:

 where